0xfuturistic/sandwich-mitigating-uniswap-v2/README.md

 For any user transaction A included in a block, the GSR ensures one of the following ([Theorem 5.2](#theorem-52-greedy-sequencing-rule-gsr)):

-1. Users can efficiently detect if the proposer didn't follow the rule.
+1. The user can efficiently detect if the proposer didn't respect the rule.
-2. A's execution price is at least as good as if A was the only transaction in the block.
+2. The execution price of $A$ for the user is at least as good as if $A$ was the only transaction in the block.
-3. If A's price is worse than the standalone price, the proposer doesn't gain from including A.
+3. The execution price of $A$ is worse than this standalone price but the proposer does not gain when including $A$ in the block.

 ### GSR Algorithm